jiayihoffman/jiayihoffman.github.io/_posts/2025-07-14-Stock-Analyzer-AI-Agent.md

 Two days before Palantir's earnings report, the Stock Analyzer's insights recommended holding the position and not trimming it.
 It also noted that news headlines reinforced the technical outlook and supported a bullish run.
 After the earnings report, PLTR stock surged by 22%, from $154 to $188.

 Then, on Friday, August 08, the Analyzer recommended that I trim slightly and take some profits because the stock was strongly overbought.
 One week later, the stock dropped 6% to $177.
-Ten days later, on August 19, PLTR sits at $157, 16% down from the price point where the Stock Analyzer suggested trimming.
+Ten days later, on August 19, PLTR sits at $157, 16% down from the price point where the Stock Analyzer recommended trimming.

 <a href="/assets/ai_agent/pltr_stock_chart.png" target="_blank">
   <img src="/assets/ai_agent/pltr_stock_chart.png" />